 Diana: Visiting a child I’ve sponsored through Compassion for the past 10 years in Rwanda.
 When I first started sponsoring my child in Rwanda, she was only five years old, and I’ve had the image of that 5-year-old child in my mind for the last 10 years.
 When I finally visited her earlier this year, she was a composed 15-year-old girl who had just been accepted into one of the most prestigious boarding schools in Rwanda and who her teachers and advisors praised for her hard-working and dedicated attitude.
 Not only was I grateful for the opportunity to meet her and her family, visit her home, and see the community she grew up in, but I was also extremely proud of the young woman she has become.

 Hope: For my spring break this year, I took a trip with my Dad to Scotland.
-Over the course of a few days, we bused our way from Glasgow all the way to the Isle of Skye, staying in Airbnb’s and B&B’s along the way.
+Over the course of a few days, we bused our way from Glasgow all the way to the Isle of Skye, staying in Airbnbs (use our $40 Airbnb coupon code for your first stay) and B&B’s along the way.
 It was interesting being able to experience busing and being on-the-go with my Dad, since my trips with him usually involve renting cars and staying in hotels.
 There was also a huge snowstorm during that time, which closed off all trains and planes leaving out of Glasgow, so navigating our way around that was very bonding.

 IN WHICH COUNTRY DID YOU HAVE YOUR BEST MEAL OF 2018?